 Exempt organization that isn't a political organization.
-Taxable income for an exempt organization described in section 501(c) that isn't a political organization is the smaller of:
+Gross income for an exempt organization described in section 501(c) that isn't a political organization should include the lesser of:

 - 1. The net investment income of the organization for the tax year, or - 2.
-The amount spent for an exempt function during the tax year either directly or indirectly through another organization.
+The aggregate amount spent for an exempt function during the tax year either directly or indirectly through another organization.